AbdullahAlShaad/notes/kubernetes/kubernetes.md

 and `subdomain` set to "bar", in namespace "my-namespace", will have the domain name `foo.bar.my-namespace.svc.cluster-domain.example`

 _Pod with no hostname but with subdomain will only create the A or AAAA record for the headless service._

+## Ingress

+Ingress is used to manage communication between k8s cluster and outside world.
+Ingress can direct different api paths to different k8s services.

+We can expose one service as default backend through ingress.

+A fanout configuration routes traffic from a single IP address to more than one Service, based on the HTTP URL being requested. [_Sample YAML to create fanout ingress_](https://github.com/Shaad7/notes/blob/master/sample-yaml/fanout-ingress.yaml)

+Name-based virtual hosts support routing HTTP traffic to multiple host names at the same IP address( ingress IP ) and then forwarded to multiple service. [_Sample YAML to create Name based virtual hosting_](https://github.com/Shaad7/notes/blob/master/sample-yaml/name-based-ingress.yaml)

+Ingress can be secured(HTTPS) by specifying a Secret that contains a TLS private key and certificate.
+We create the then secret and specify the secret name when creating Ingress.